-The top line: If we are deeply involved in trying to reach a goal, or an activity that is challenging but well suited to our skills, we experience a joyful state called “flow.”
-One may find still greater happiness experiencing “flow” in working towards long-term, meaningful goals.
+The Bottom Line: If we are actively involved in trying to reach a goal, or an activity that is challenging but well suited to our skills, we experience a joyful state called “flow.”
+The experience of flow in both professional and leisure activities leads to increased positive affect, performance, and commitment to long-term, meaningful goals.

 Do you ever find yourself so completely immersed in what you’re doing that you lose track of time?
 All of a sudden you look up at the clock and realize that hours have passed and you missed dinner time?
 Think a minute about this.
 When does this loss of time and total engagement typically occur for you?
 This could apply to a martial artist completely absorbed in perfecting a flying kick, or a violinist fiercely concentrating on a complex symphony.
 One may find still greater happiness working towards long-term, meaningful goals.
-Viktor Frankl, who survived a Nazi concentration camp, once said “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him.”
-(Frankl, 1992)
+Viktor Frankl, who survived a Nazi concentration camp, once said “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him” (Frankl, 1992).

 Other Recent Research on Flow